Quantum mechanical Gaussian wavepackets of single relativistic particles: Wavepackets of free relativistic particles

 \subsubsection{Momentum spectrum}

-The peak-splitting of the wavepacket of initial width well below its Compton wavelength indicates that the momentum spectrum of the wavepacket is so broad that many modes of high positive and negative momenta are included.
-The speed of those high-momentum modes are all close to the speed of light, and so they accumulate or constructively interfere around the lightcone in the $t$-$x$ diagram in Figure \ref{WavePacketFree}.
+The peak-splitting of the charge density with initial width well below its Compton wavelength indicates that the momentum spectrum of the corresponding wavepacket is so broad that many modes of high positive and negative momenta are included.
+The speed of those high-momentum modes are all close to the speed of light, and so they ``pile up" or constructively interfere around the lightcone in the $t$-$x$ diagram in Figure \ref{WavePacketFree}.
 To see this more clearly, let

 with $u^{}_p(t,x)$ given in (\ref{RPfreeAns}).
 The momentum spectrum of $\Psi(t,x)$ can be observed via the distribution function